darshkaushik/SWAP-test/README.md

-# SWAP-test - An illustrative guide to implement single and multi-qubit SWAP test using Qiskit
+# SWAP-test - single and multi-qubit SWAP test using Qiskit
 Dependencies:

-I have tried to use very few dependencies and tried to define the elementary functions so that beginners in qiskit or python can get familiar with basic qiskit functionalities.
+I have tried to use very few dependencies and tried to define the elementary functions myself.

 [Qiskit](https://qiskit.org/documentation/getting_started.html) (with visualization support) is the only dependency.
 To install it -
 ```